arcan1s/awesome-widgets/CONTRIBUTING.md

 * **HACK** - hacks inside code which requires to avoid some restrictions and/or which adds additional non-obvious optimizations.

-Do not use dots at the end of the commend line.
+Do not use dots at the end of the comment line.

 Development
 -----------